-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Regimentwo tablets every 4to 6 hours asneeded wasallowed.Gordon et al Buprenorphinetransdermal system10 to 40 μg/hourevery 7 daysvsplaceboAll pre-study opioidanalgesics werediscontinued beforerandomization.Non-opioidanalgesics that hadbeen administered Primary: Average pain score over the last 24 hours on a five- point pain intensity scale ranging from 0 (no pain) to 4 (excruciating pain) and a VAS ranging from 0 (no pain) to 100 mm (excruciating pain) Secondary: Pain and Sleep Questionnaire, PDI, SF-36, treatment effectiveness on a DB phase (13.2±20.2 vs 39.5±19.1; $P$ =0.0001).
-There were no differences between the ES and DB phases in the average pain score over the last week and all other study endpoints, with the exception of the standardized physical component of the SF-36, which was significantly lower in the ES phase compared to the DB phase ( $P$ =0.0226).
-Primary: In the ITT analysis, buprenorphine was associated with a lower average pain score over the last 24 hours compared to placebo.
-When reported using VAS, the pain score was 44.6±21.4 for buprenorphine and 52.4±24.0 for placebo ( $P$ =0.005).
-The score reported using the five-point scale was 2.0±0.7 and 2.2±0.8 for buprenorphine and placebo, respectively ( $P$ =0.016).
-Secondary: The overall score of the Pain and Sleep Questionnaire was significantly lower for buprenorphine compared to placebo (117.6±125.5 vs 232.9±131.9; $P$ =0.027).
-No significant differences were noted between the two treatment groups with regard to the PDI and SF-36 ( $P$ value not reported for all endpoints).
-The treatment effectiveness of buprenorphine was rated significantly higher than placebo by patients (1.8±1.1 vs 1.0±1.1; $P$ =0.016) and investigators (1.8±1.1 vs 1.0±1.1; P=0.013).
-Sixty-six percent of patients preferred the buprenorphine treatment phase, 24% of at a stable dose for 2 weeks before randomization and antidepressants or anticonvulsants at a stable dose for 8 weeks before randomization were permitted.
-Supplemental analgesic medication was four-point scale ranging from 0 (not effective) to 3 (highly effective), treatment preference and safety bitly six percent of patients preferred the baptenorphine treatment phase, 24% of patients preferred the placebo phase and 10% of patients had no preference (P=0.001).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results two tablets every 4 to 6 hours as needed was allowed.
+(13.2 \pm 20.2 vs 39.5 \pm 19.1; P=0.0001).
+There were no differences between the ES and DB phases in the average pain score over the last week and all other study endpoints, with the exception of the standardized physical component of the SF-36, which was significantly lower in the ES phase compared to the DB phase (P=0.0226).
+Gordon et al 34 Buprenorphine transdermal system 10 to 40 μg/hour every 7 days vs placebo All pre-study opioid analgesics were discontinued before randomization.
+Non-opioid analgesics that had been administered at a stable dose for 2 weeks before randomization and antidepressants or anticonvulsants at a stable dose for 8 weeks before randomization were permitted.
+Trial 1: DB, PC, RCT, XO Trial 2: ES, OL Patients ≥18 years of age with moderate to severe chronic low back pain for >3 months, requiring one or more tablet of opioid analgesics daily N=78 DB: 8 weeks (XO at the end of week 4) ES: 6 months Primary: Average pain score over the last 24 hours on a five- point PI scale ranging from 0 (no pain) to 4 (excruciating pain) and a VAS ranging from 0 (no pain) to 100 mm (excruciating pain) Secondary: Pain and Sleep Questionnaire, PDI, SF-36, treatment effectiveness on a four-point scale ranging from 0 (not effective) to 3 (highly effective), treatment preference and safety Primary: In the ITT analysis, buprenorphine was associated with a lower average pain score over the last 24 hours compared to placebo.
+When reported using VAS, the pain score was 44.6 ± 21.4 for buprenorphine and 52.4 ± 24.0 for placebo (P=0.005).
+The score reported using the five-point scale was 2.0 ± 0.7 and 2.2 ± 0.8 for buprenorphine and placebo, respectively (P=0.016).
+Secondary: The overall score of the Pain and Sleep Questionnaire was significantly lower for buprenorphine compared to placebo (117.6±125.5 vs 232.9±131.9; P=0.027).
+No significant differences were noted between the two treatment groups with regard to the PDI and SF-36 (P value not reported for all endpoints).
+The treatment effectiveness of buprenorphine was rated significantly higher than placebo by patients (1.8±1.1 vs 1.0±1.1; P=0.016) and investigators (1.8±1.1 vs 1.0±1.1; P=0.013).
+Sixty-six percent of patients preferred the buprenorphine treatment phase, 24% of patients preferred the placebo phase and 10% of patients had no preference (P=0.001).
 Similarly, 60% of investigators preferred the buprenorphine treatment phase for their patients, 28% of investigators preferred the placebo phase and 12% of investigators had no preference (P=0.008).
 Significantly more patients in the buprenorphine group reported adverse events compared to patients in the placebo group (65.0 vs 64.7%; P=0.003).
 The most commonly reported adverse events with buprenorphine were nausea, dizziness, pruritus, vomiting and somnolence.
-ES Phase: Forty of 49 patients (81.6%) who completed the ES phase continued to receive OL buprenorphine treatment.
-The improvements in daily pain intensity, PDI and SF-36 were
+Supplemental analgesic medication was ES Phase: Forty of 49 patients (81.6%) who completed the ES phase continued to receive OL buprenorphine treatment.
+The improvements in daily PI, PDI and SF-36 were maintained